Scarbrough9/Cork-Jekyll/README.md

     * Browserify is used to transpile custom js
     * BrowserSync is used for live reloading capabilities

-    There are other items working behind the scenes, but above is the primary tasks that will be run during development.
+    There are other items working behind the scenes, but the tasks listed above represent what will be used most during development.
 To get started, just run:
     ``` bash
     gulp
     ```